Senior Manager - Data Science and Analytics, PhD

 Prior to HEOR, Carmen was based at the Centre for Surgical Research, University of Bristol where she undertook research on surgical innovation and trial methodology.
 She was previously a real-world evidence consultant at OPEN Health, leading development and roll out of non-interventional studies.
 Before that, Carmen was an Assistant Professor in Health Services Research at the London School of Hygiene and Tropical Medicine (LSHTM), in a joint appointment with the Royal College of Surgeons of England.
 She led the Health Services Evaluation module on the MSc in Public Health by Distance Learning programme at LSHTM, and remains a tutor on the module.
 She is also a Fellow of the Higher Education Academy (FHEA).
 As a research methodology expert, she has led the collection and analysis of data in national clinical audit programmes and local datasets to measure, evaluate and communicate the impact of disease and treatments to patients, clinicians, commissioners and policy makers.

-Carmen completed her PhD in healthcare research and patient safety at Imperial College London, where she worked at the Dr Foster Unit and the Imperial Patient Safety Translational Research Centre (2007-2013).
-She also has a BSc (Hons) in Psychology from the University of Newcastle and MSc in Mental Health Services Research from the Institute of Psychiatry, King’s College London.
-After her PhD, Carmen was a Research Fellow then Assistant Professor in Health Services Research at the London of Hygiene and Tropical Medicine (LSHTM), in a joint appointment with the Royal College of Surgeons of England.
-She continues to hold a Honorary Assistant Professor role at LSHTM and is a tutor on the MSc in Public Health by Distance Learning programme.
+Carmen completed her PhD in healthcare research and patient safety at Imperial College London, where she worked at the Dr Foster Unit and the Imperial Patient Safety Translational Research Centre.
+She also has a BSc (Hons) in Psychology from the University of Newcastle and an MSc in Mental Health Services Research from the Institute of Psychiatry, King’s College London.